stashed/stash/docs/guides/platforms/minio.md

 # Using Stash with TLS secured Minio Server

 [Minio](https://minio.io/) is an open source object storage server compatible with AWS S3 cloud storage service.
 This tutorial will show you how to use Stash to **backup** and **restore** a volume with a Minio backend.
 Here, we are going to backup the `/source/data` folder of a busybox pod into a Minio bucket.
-Then, we will show how to recover this data into a `PersistentVolumeClaim(PVC)`.
-We will also re-deploy deployment using this recovered volume.
+Then, we are going to show how to recover this data into a `PersistentVolumeClaim(PVC)`.
+We are going to also re-deploy deployment using this recovered volume.

 ## Before You Begin